 Join the greatest British Columbia wilderness exploration

 Navigate your way through unblemished wilderness on this private tour in British Columbia.
-Starting out in Vancouver it is designed by a true explorer, Tom Abraham.
-He has explored virtually all of the world’s wide-open spaces, from BC to Belize, Baja, Bhutan and beyond.
-Therefore, on this specific itinerary you can be sure you will faithfully immerse yourself in all BC has to offer!
-As a result you can imagine tracking a grizzly bear deep into the woods, and observing a pod of orcas at play, all on the same day?
+Designed by Tom Abraham, a true explorer, he has practically explored the entire world’s wide-open spaces, from BC to Belize, Baja, Bhutan and beyond.
+Considered 3% crazy, and 97% life-giving you can be sure of 2 things: that you will faithfully immerse yourself in all that BC has to offer, and while spreeing a good-time!

 When asking Tom how close encounters are to wildlife?
 He responds, “Depends, but they are usually close enough to prompt a buzz!”
-The whale sightings take place in the Broughton Archipelago, on the southern edge of the Great Bear Rainforest, subsisting of dozens of undeveloped islands and islets.
-Meanwhile the bears are viewed on the eastern edge of the great Bear, in the coastal mountains, along a whitewater river, the Atnarko in Tweedsmuir Provincial Park.
+The whale sightings take place in Broughton Archipelago, the southern edge of Great Bear Rainforest, subsisting of dozens of undeveloped islands and islets.
+Meanwhile on the eastern edge of the great Bear, in the coastal mountains, along a whitewater river, the Atnarko in Tweedsmuir Provincial Park you will spot the bears.
 Ultimately this area is a temptation for outdoor enthusiasts.

 The bears and whales experience is only available in late August to early October when both whales and bears are in accessible areas at the same time.
 Even so during the winter months Tweedmuir does offer a winter experience, but it is predominantly based on heliskiing.